CellArchLab/MemBrain/README.md

 Again, you can specify training parameters in the config file, such as number of epochs, batch size, cutoff for particle distances, and particles to use for distance computation, in the config file.

-Trained models and checkpoints will be stored in the folder "lightning_logs".
+Trained models and checkpoints will be stored in the folder `lightning_logs`.

 #### 3.2.
 Inference on data
 Apply the trained model on unseen data by using